orisai/scheduler/docs/README.md

 ### Symfony console job

-Run [symfony/console](https://github.com/symfony/console) command as a job
+Run a [symfony/console](https://github.com/symfony/console) command as a job.

-- if job succeeds (returns zero code), command output is ignored
+- if the job succeeds (returns zero code), command output is ignored
-- if job fails (returns non-zero code), exception is thrown, including command return code, output and if thrown by the command, the exception
+- if the job fails (returns non-zero code), an exception is thrown, including command return code, output and, if thrown by the command, the exception

 ```php
 use Orisai\Scheduler\Job\SymfonyConsoleJob;